microsoft/fluentui/packages/react-spinner/Spec.md

 - **Display** - The Spinner will use the following priority:

-  - Adding the `inverted` prop or the setting the `indeterminate` prop to false will alter the way that the Spinner is displayed.
+  - Adding the `inverted` will alter the way that the Spinner is displayed.

 ### Interaction